mhzed/async-iterate-stream/README.md

 async-iterate-stream
 --------

-Turns a nodejs stream.Readable into an Iterable or AsyncIterable so that it can be easily iterated in an async function.
+Turns a nodejs stream.Readable into an Iterable or AsyncIterable so that it can be iterated in an async function.
+Stream back-pressure is maintained duration iteration: the readable source's data events are never dropped and back-pressure is applied to stream if iteration can not keep up.

-A quick npm search returns a lot of similar modules.
-But the few I've tried are "leaky":   If the Readable source emits 'data' events faster than the iteration in the async function, then events are lost randomly.
-This module is strictly non-leaky.
-See examples below.

 ### Usage